kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 _Getting Nested Data With JavaScript_

 At first glance, the JavaScript version looks at least as clear as the ClojureScript version - in fact, perhaps a bit clearer.
 However, one key feature of get-in is that if at any point in the path the next property does not exist, the evaluation will stop, and the whole thing will evaluate to `nil`.
-A more accurate JavaScript translation would be the following:
+A more accurate JavaScript translation would be the following[^1]:

 ```javascript
 user &&                                                    // <1>